kinectron/kinectron/memory-bank/activeContext.md

      - Client-side unpacking of raw depth data implemented
      - Basic point cloud visualization implemented
      - Facing issues with depth value quantization/banding in visualization
-     - Confirmed that the packing/unpacking algorithm works correctly (test values match exactly)
+     - Confirmed that the packing/unpacking algorithm works correctly on the server side
      - Identified that lossy WebP compression was causing data loss in depth values
-     - Implemented lossless WebP compression which preserves all depth values exactly
+     - Implemented lossless WebP compression which should preserve all depth values
      - Added size logging which shows messages are ~51KB
-     - Encountering "Message too big for JSON channel" errors in PeerJS
+     - Resolved "Message too big for JSON channel" errors in PeerJS by changing serialization method from JSON to binary
      - Created a utility for testing data packing/unpacking
      - Added a flag-controlled test value system for debugging
+     - Currently facing data integrity issues where unpacked values don't match original values
+     - Test values show significant discrepancies (e.g., Original: 3016, Unpacked: 185)
+     - Values near zero are preserved correctly, but larger values show major differences
+     - Tried PNG format as an alternative to WebP but encountered similar issues
+     - Reverted back to WebP after PNG didn't resolve the data integrity issues

 ### Next Steps

-1. **Address PeerJS Message Size Issue**:

-   - Resolve the "Message too big for JSON channel" error in PeerJS
-   - Investigate solutions for transmitting large messages

-2. **Fix Raw Depth Visualization Issues**:

-   - Once transmission issues are resolved, return to visualization quality issues
-   - Try different rendering techniques for the point cloud
-   - Experiment with mesh-based visualization instead of points
+- **Continue investigating and debugging the client side until we find the root of the issue**
+  - Add more detailed logging to understand what's happening during unpacking
+  - Compare the client-side unpacking with the server-side packing in more detail
+  - Examine how the image data is being processed in the browser
-   - Consider applying smoothing or interpolation to the depth data
+  - Test with different approaches to isolate the problem

-3. **Streaming Optimization**:

-   - Optimize data transmission between application and client
-   - Reduce latency in stream delivery
-   - Improve compression for better performance

 ## Active Decisions